Stamford Canal: History

 The River Welland was one of the earlier on which improvements, in this case to allow navigation to Stamford, were authorised by an act of Parliament.
-The act was granted in the reign of Queen Elizabeth I in 1571, and the preamble explained how Stamford had prospered as a result of the river, but also stated that mills built between Stamford and Deeping had resulted in it no longer being navigable, as they had diverted the water.
+The Welland Navigation Act 1571 (13 Eliz.
+1. c.
+1) was granted in the reign of Queen Elizabeth I in 1571, and the preamble explained how Stamford had prospered as a result of the river, but also stated that mills built between Stamford and Deeping had resulted in it no longer being navigable, as they had diverted the water.
 Powers were granted to restore the river using either the old channel or the new one, although it is not clear exactly what was meant by this.
 There is no evidence that any work was carried out under the terms of the act.

 However, the powers were revived in 1620, when Stamford Corporation was given permission by the Commission of Sewers to build a new artificial cut, which would run from the eastern edge of Stamford near Hudd's Mill, to Market Deeping, where it would rejoin the river.
 The corporation estimated that it would cost £2,000 to carry out the work, and the act enabled them to charge tolls for its use, set initially at three pence (1.25 p) per lock, which could be charged once the work was completed.
 The decision was ratified in 1623 by a grant of James I, and the corporation expected to have the work completed by 1627.
 However, they were unable to find a suitable contractor to carry out the work, and failed to reach agreement on terms with David Cecil in 1636, and two other potential contractors after that.
 Nothing happened until 1664, when an Alderman from Stamford called Daniel Wigmore took the job.
 He built the cut and 12 locks, which included the High Lock and the Low Lock on the river at Deeping St James, at a cost of £5,000.
 In return for his expenditure, he was given the lease of the tolls for the next 80 years, for which he paid a rent of one shilling (five pence).
 The cut was the longest canal with locks in the country, when it was opened in 1670.
 Its construction preceded the 'canal age' by around 100 years, making it one of England's earliest post-Roman canals.